awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-data-working.md

 # Working with Systems Manager inventory data<a name="systems-manager-inventory-data-working"></a>

-This section includes topics that describe how to query and aggregate inventory data\.
+This section includes topics that describe how to query and aggregate AWS Systems Manager Inventory data\.

 **Topics**
 + [Querying inventory data from multiple Regions and accounts](systems-manager-inventory-query.md)